ansamAY/Falsk_ML_services/README.md

 # Overview

-In this project, We will build a Github repository from scratch and create a scaffolding that will assist in performing both Continuous Integration and Continuous Delivery.
+In this project,We will deploy webapp azure service with ML code to predict price of housing.
+We will build a Github repository from scratch and create a scaffolding that will assist in performing both Continuous Integration and Continuous Delivery.
 We'll use Github Actions along with a Makefile, requirements.txt and application code to perform an initial lint, test, and install cycle.
 Next, We'll integrate this project with Azure Pipelines to enable Continuous Delivery to Azure App Service.

 ## Project Plan
-<TODO: Project Plan

 * [A link to a Trello board for the project](https://trello.com/b/85S9Cc1Z/planning)
 * A link to a spreadsheet that includes the original and final project plan>